 If you were hoping I’d offer you a cure for work — sorry, lol.
 You still have to show up on Monday.

 But I CAN tell you how to stop yourself from becoming chair-shaped.
-And how to start removing those office aches and pains if you’re already suffering from them.
+And how to start removing those workplace shoulder pain if you’re already suffering from them.

-I’ve had tremendous results with my friends and clients by using 3 simple yoga poses.
-These moves focus primarily on increasing flexibility and strength of your neck, shoulders, chest and back.
+I’ve had tremendous results with my friends and clients using three simple yoga poses.
+These moves focus primarily on increasing the flexibility and strength of your neck, shoulders, chest, and back.

 - This can be done from a seated or standing position